 With an impressive background in transcribing symphonies and orchestral arrangements into solo classical guitar pieces and a long list of awards from international competitions, Kazuhito Yamashita has been an inspiration since the beginning of his career.

-Known by many as one of the most brilliant and influential musicianskazuhitooct3 of our time, he are honored to host him for the second time here in Austin.
+Known by many as one of the most brilliant and influential musicians of our time, he are honored to host him for the second time here in Austin.
 Yamashita’s concert, and the opening of our 25th season, is one week from Saturday.

 Tickets and information are online here, or call 512-300-2247